Mexico takes steps to weaken Slim's hold on telecoms

 America Movil, Latin America's biggest telecommunications company, also has about 70 percent of the Mexican mobile market, and the government has pledged to explore all the options available to loosen Slim's hold on the industry.

-The IFT said in its first quarterly report it had started the procedure whereby the dominant operator would have to share with other operators the so-called last mile of its network that connects phone and Internet directly to customers.
+The IFT said in its first quarterly report it had started the procedure whereby the dominant operator would have to share with other operators the so-called last mile of its network that connects directly to customers.

 The process is known as local-loop unbundling and was part of the reform passed earlier this year.